jackstapleton/rdb-autoscaling/whitepaper.md

 - At the end of the day the day's data will be flushed, and the cluster will scale in.

 The code to coordinate the RDBs queue is in the `.u.asg` namespace.
-It's functions act as a wrapper around kdb-tick's `.u` functionality.
+Its functions act as a wrapper around kdb-tick's `.u` functionality.
 I.e., the functions will determine when to call `.u.sub` and `.u.del` in order to add and remove the subscriber from `.u.w`.

 ### Scaling the Cluster